-Public-private partnerships are nothing new, but an innovative coupling between Austin Opera and Four Seasons Hotel Austin will soon give the city’s opera lovers something to sing about.
+An innovative partnership between Austin Opera and Four Seasons Hotel Austin will soon give the city’s opera lovers something to sing about.

-Made possible through a grant from OPERA America, the first-of-its-kind pairing aims to utilize the hotel brand’s legendary hospitality in an effort to improve the patron experience at the nationally acclaimed opera company.
+Made possible through a grant from OPERA America, the first-of-its-kind public-private partnership aims to utilize the hotel brand’s legendary hospitality in an effort to improve the patron experience at the nationally acclaimed opera company.

 “Traditionally we’ve contributed to local arts organizations through donations and discounted rooms or services,” said Rob Hagelberg, general manager at the 294-room hotel in downtown Austin since 2011.
 “Austin Opera’s request to tap into our hospitality expertise was an exciting proposition because it allows us to share one of our passions and, unlike money, there’s really no limit to how much we can give.”